DEVICE PRODUCT DEVELOPMENT

 Initiation

-Describe each objective in detail.
-Ideally this rolls right into an OKR scheme.
+Objectives: Describe each objective in detail.
+Ideally this feeds into an OKR scheme—see Measure What Matters.

-If you’re early on you can get away with a tech lead and a few engineers to start.
-If the pace is quick you’ll want to make sure you have capability to scale to all the roles above.
+Team: Early on you can get away with a tech lead and a few engineers.
+If the pace is fast, make sure you can scale to all the roles above.

 Planning & Requirements